martindale/footon/README.md

 on the filesystem.
 It's a simple psueo-database that could be ideal for packaged applications with the need to persist small amounts of data between sessions.
 Once a "collection" is read, it's contents are stored in memory.
 It is a lightweight solution for applications needing to remember user configuration or other data.
-It supports both asynchonous and synchronous operation (defaults to sync).
+All operations are asynchronous and all classes inherit from `EventEmitter` where applicable.

 ## installation